Marcelosyd/hockeystack-table-task/README.md

 ### Trade offs

 - To meet the deadline I kept the pagination logic on the front-end, didn't enable elements per page option and for small screen reponsive design went with horizontal scroll approach.
+- Also did not add a custom pagination to the MUI Table for the input of page number.